 Winter Travel Essentials

-- Winter Sports Gear: Between the two of us, Jeremy snowboards a few times a year and I’ve been snowshoeing exactly 3 times.
+- Winter Sports Gear: Between the two of us, Jeremy snowboards a few times a year and I’ve been snowshoeing exactly 3 times and taken 1 ski lesson.
 So we’re not like, extreme athletes or anything.
 But if you’re planning to try a few winter sports on your trip, bringing a few things can easily be packed in your suitcase will save you cash on rentals.
 Jeremy recommends these goggles and these gloves.
 If the snow is hard enough, these travel-friendly crampons that go over your regular hiking boots are all you need for snowshoeing.
-For clothing – which is also perfect for snowshoeing or other outdoor sporting adventures – he wears his rain pants over his hiking pants (over his wool under-layer when it’s super cold out).
+For clothing – which is also perfect for snowshoeing or other outdoor sporting adventures – he wears his hiking pants over his wool under-layer, with waterproof rain pants on over top if he anticipates a lot of snow contact.
 On top, he layers a wool long sleeve shirt with his rain jacket, plus his packable down jacket when he needs an extra warm layer.
 Here are the femme equivalents of all of those items: rain pants, hiking pants, wool leggings, wool shirt, rain jacket, packable down jacket.
+For more tips, head to our ski vacation packing post!

 - Chapstick & Moisturizer: The air in winter is dry as a bone.
 You’d think like, snow might help, but no. Spend a few days adventuring in the winter and you’re gonna end up with chapped lips and thirsty, parched skin!
 So I highly recommend carrying some good quality chapstick with you during your trip.
-I love these handmade, all-natural lip balms from Etsy that come in compostable packaging!
-I also recommend using a heavy moisturizer like this one on your face every night.
-I also recommend taking alone something you can use for chapped skin elsewhere, like your elbows, feet, and hands.
+I also recommend using a heavy moisturizer on your face every night, plus something you can use for chapped skin elsewhere, like your elbows, feet, and hands.
 I’m obsessed with this Burt’s Bees salve; Jeremy and I slather it on ourselves religiously during the winter.
-Don’t forget to bring some intensive moisturizer like this for your hair, too!

 - Travel Insurance: At this point in our lives, we never travel anywhere without travel insurance.
-We’re way too accident prone to risk it!
-We’ve filed several claims with World Nomads, so at this point, our insurance policies have all paid for themselves.
+We’re way too accident-prone to risk it!
+We’ve filed several claims, so at this point, our insurance policies have all paid for themselves.
 Not sure if that’s like, a good thing, or just a sign that we should probably lock ourselves indoors and barricade the room with pillows…

 - Bra Pocket or Money Belt: So, confession: I can’t stand purses.
 It’s not just because they’re easily snatched and stolen.
 They’re also just a giant hassle.
 From leaving them behind to aching shoulders to getting tangled up in coat sleeves, purses and I just do not get along.
 But putting your money in your pocket in an easy-to-snatch wallet is a terrible idea, so my travel solution is a handy little Bra Pocket.
 It snaps onto my bra and hangs out inconspicuously between the girls, ready the moment I need to take out a card.
 Nothing got lost or stolen, especially since it’s buried underneath 18 layers of scarves and sweaters.
 I highly recommend one.
 I’ll never go back to purses & wallets!
 As for dudes or anyone else living that bra-free life, Jeremy wears a money belt.

-extra AFprofessional bloggers or whatever.
-If you don’t have like … camera gear, you probably don’t need it, but if you do, it’s REALLY nice. - Carry-On Luggage: We recommend packing everything into carry-on luggage so you’re able to take advantage of the crazy deals offered by Ryanair, Norwegian, and Wow.
-Also, because it’s way easier than schlepping around a giant suitcase!
+- Carry-On Luggage: We recommend packing everything into carry-on luggage – it saves you money on flights, and it’s way easier than schlepping around a giant suitcase!
 We already covered our tips for packing light for winter travel above, but there’s one last thing you’ll need: a carry-on bag.
-If you’re partial to backpacks, this PacSafe bag is comfortable, roomy, and as theft deterrent as it gets – it’s our go-to backpack for carry-on travel.
+If you’re partial to backpacks, this PacSafe bag is comfortable, roomy, and as theft deterrent, as it gets – it’s our go-to backpack for carry-on travel.
 It’s also perfect for tossing comfortably on your back and navigating through icy cobblestone streets, running through train stations and airports, or carrying up to a wintry cabin.
-But if you prefer rolling luggage, the Away suitcase is as beautiful as it is high-tech, with a built-in portable charger, an incredible durable exterior, tons of space, and a built-in dirty laundry compressor (whaaaaat, game changing).
+But if you prefer rolling luggage, the Away suitcase is as beautiful as it is high-tech, with a built-in portable charger, an incredibly durable exterior, tons of space, and a built-in dirty laundry compressor (whaaaaat, game-changing).

-- Travel Friendly Camera: Although our camera of choice is a hefty, professional level Sony A7R II, you don’t need all that to get great photos of your vacation.
-All you need is a the travel friendly pocket-sized Canon Powershot, which appears deceptively cheap and old-fashioned to potential thieves but actually takes AMAZING photos.
+- Travel-Friendly Camera: Although our camera of choice is a hefty, professional-grade Sony A7R II, you don’t need all that to get great photos of your vacation.
+All you need is a travel-friendly pocket-sized Canon Powershot, which appears deceptively cheap and old-fashioned to potential thieves but actually takes AMAZING photos.
 This is what we used before we eventually upgraded to our pricey DSLR.
 If you’ll be going snowboarding or taking sweeping landscape shots, a GoPro is a great choice.

 Clothing to Pack for Winter Travel